Kodachadri Trek- Magical Trail in the Western Ghats

 On our way back to Bangalore we visited Nagara fort.
 A beautiful set of architectural ruins that offers picturesque views of Western Ghats.

 And we began our return journey to Bangalore with a head full of memories to cherish for a lifetime.
+I loved every minute of Kodachadri Trek.
 Kudos to Safarnama Travelers for arranging such an incredible trip, certainly looking forward to going on many more treks with them.